 Bismarck moms Kristi and Jen experienced all of these problems first-hand and decided that they wanted to offer Bismarck/Mandan moms something different.
 After many late nights and more coffee than you want to imagine, Later Gator Consignment Sales was born.

 Consignors earn 60-75% of the purchase price back on their items.
-If a consignor volunteers at the event, she can earn a higher percentage the more she volunteers!
-At the first event in September, all of the volunteers agreed that they had a blast!
+If a consignor volunteers at the event, she can earn a higher percentage– the more she volunteers!
+At the first event last September, all of the volunteers agreed that they had a blast!

 What can you sell at a Later Gator Consignment Sale?
 Just about anything related to kids (and pregnant and new moms too!
-Sell your old maternity clothes and Boppies!)
+Sell your old Boppies!)
 According to Kristi and Jen, toys are the biggest sellers.
 Here is a list of accepted items.

 Consignors also have exclusive access to the pre-sale!
 Get first dibs on all of the great things that other people are selling!
 Consignors who also volunteer get even earlier access to the presale and more money from their sales.
 A true win-win!